 What: planning your hen party in Oxford

 Oxford is a classy destination, so it’s a great choice for a posh hen party.
 It’s impossible not to feel sophisticated amongst all the churches and colleges!
 However, that doesn’t mean the activities in Oxford are anything to turn your nose up at; whether you want to hearken back to the days of the aristocrats with afternoon tea and Charleston lessons, or keep things bang up to date with a pop star party and some cocktail mixing, you’ll be able to find it in Oxford.
 As with all hen parties, the key is in planning a balanced weekend - try taking advantage of the spectacular surroundings with something outdoors and off the wall in the morning to wake the girls up, then a leisurely lunch followed by something gentle while your food goes down - life drawing or perfume making are popular!
 Then, in the evening, you and the girls will be spoilt for choice.
-The nightlife in Oxford is eclectic, with fantastic bars, pubs and clubs, as well as great comedy clubs, murder mystery venues and hen host evenings.
+The nightlife in Oxford is eclectic, with fantastic bars, pubs and clubs, as well as great comedy clubs, murder mystery venues and Butlers in the Buff evenings.

 When: when's a good time to have a Oxford hen do?